flutter/website/src/codelabs/index.md

 * [Introduction to Flame with Flutter][]<br>
-  Build a Breakout clone using the Flame 2D game engine and embedded it in a Flutter wrapper.
+  Build a Breakout clone using the Flame 2D game engine and embed it in a Flutter wrapper.
 You will use Flame's Effects to animate and remove components, along with the Google Fonts and Flutter Animate packages to make the whole game look well designed.